majkusi/monitoring/README.md

 # linux-monitoring-stack

 A three-tier monitoring stack running on Docker Compose.
-A **monitor** agent collects system metrics and checks service health, a **loader** persists the data into an **Oracle** database, and **Tomcat** acts as the monitored application server. mTLS secures all HTTPS communication between the monitor and Tomcat.
+A **monitor** agent collects system metrics and checks service health, a **loader** persists the data into an **Oracle** database, a **FastAPI** service exposes that data as a REST API, and **Tomcat** acts as the monitored application server. mTLS secures all HTTPS communication between the monitor and Tomcat.

 ## Architecture